 This map shows conservation lands on Orcas Island’s Point Lawrence

-We were pleased last month when Washington State Parks and the Alberg and Johanson families announced the state’s purchase of the 134-acre Point Lawrence property at the easternmost tip of Orcas Island.
+We were pleased in November 2019 when Washington State Parks and the Alberg and Johanson families announced the state’s purchase of the 134-acre Point Lawrence property at the easternmost tip of Orcas Island.
 “This is a really great acquisition,” said SJPT Stewardship Director Dean Dougherty.
 “Not only does it connect two state shoreline properties, but our North Shore Preserve and the Point Lawrence ‘forever wild’ easement are also contiguous.
 All together, there are now 400 protected acres with three miles of shoreline.”

 Not quite contiguous, but also in the neighborhood, are the Preservation Trust’s Culver Preserve (with 800 feet of shoreline) and additional conservation easement properties.
 The map above shows all the pieces.

-Quoting from last month’s published announcement regarding the 134-acre State Parks acquisition:
+Quoting from the joint announcement regarding the 134-acre State Parks acquisition:

 The property originally was purchased by Thomas Alberg, Sr, and Alvin Johansen in 1960.
 The previous owner homesteaded the property in 1908.
 Tom Alberg, son of Thomas Alberg, Sr., said: “Our families are delighted that the properties will now be open to the public and preserved in perpetuity for Orcas residents and visitors to enjoy.”